lockys/Dcard.js/README.md

 });

 ```
-**Get an array of information of posts by forum name and given page number**
+**3. Get an array of information of posts by forum name and given page number**

 ```javascript
 var DcardJS = require('dcard');